jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-23-real-time-streaming-with-kafka-and-flink-5/index.md

 #### OpenSearch Index

-We can check the ingested data using the [Query Workbench](https://opensearch.org/docs/latest/dashboards/query-workbench/) as shown below.
+The ingested data can be checked easily using the [Query Workbench](https://opensearch.org/docs/latest/dashboards/query-workbench/) as shown below.

 ![](opensearch-query.png#center)